 We provided details on the classification of this study as a replication using the criteria by LeBel et al., (2018) criteria in Table 4 below (see section “Replication evaluation” in the supplementary).
 We summarized this study as being between a close and a far replication.

 Table 4

-Classification of the replication, based on LeBel et al. (2018)
+Classification of the replication of Fischoff et al. (1978), based on LeBel et al. (2018)